jabez007/terraform-practice/README.md

 Github does not index forks, so the query in data.github_repositories.my_topics will never find any repos created as a fork

+### Searching for Private Repos

+Unless you are paying money to Github, the query in data.github_repositories.my_topics will probably NOT find your private repos

 ## Prerequisites

 ### Secrets